A letter from the government, that cannot be good news. OH MAN! No me! Why me?

 Tim O'Brien drives north, without a destination.
 He is mad, actually he is feeling more emotions than he is able to process.
 He just wants to go, to forget about this war.

 Elroy Berdahl takes Tim O'Brien fishing.
 On purpose, but without even suggesting anything to him, Elroy leads the boat close to the border to Canada.
 Tim sees his opportunity to go, to run away from this responsibility.
 Nevertheless, he thinks about the shame this would bring to his family.
-Little by little hi resigns himself to his fate.
+Little by little hi resigns himself to his faith.

 Poor kid, having to make such a desicion.